-There are 170 million US users of TikTok that, by all reports, are likely going to lose access to their favorite social media app on January 19th.
+There are 170 million US users of TikTok that, by all reports, were going to lose access to their favorite social media app on January 19th.

 Fortunately, there are some options out there that will suffice.
 In this guide, we’ll outline some of the best TikTok alternatives out there, accompanied by unique screenshots from each platform’s video, comments, and discover page interface.